rigetti/pyquil/docs/source/qpu.rst

 under the proviso that they are still under development, and so their performance is typically below that of ``CZ``.
 Due to the ongoing nature of the work, we decline to quote precise performance characteristics here.

+..
+[Nielsen2002] Nielsen, M. A. (2002) ‘A simple formula for the average gate fidelity of a quantum dynamical operation’, http://arxiv.org/abs/quant-ph/0205035
+..
+[Reagor2018] Reagor, M. et al. (2018) ‘Demonstration of universal parametric entangling gates on a multi-qubit lattice’, http://advances.sciencemag.org/lookup/doi/10.1126/sciadv.aao3603